Ina Garten's Cauliflower Toasts Are the Veggie-Packed Fall Appetizer We Can't Wait to Make

 "Most people cut it right through the top [and down the center].
 You end up with a flat plane, which isn't very pretty," Garten says.
 "What I do is turn it over and cut out the core, and then pull the florets apart.
 That way, you get really nice, rounded florets.
 No flat edges."

-Transfer the florets to a large sheet pan, toss with some olive oil (Garten's "good olive oil" is Olio Santo Extra Virgin Olive Oil; buy it: $39.95 for 750 milliliters, Williams Sonoma), red pepper flakes, salt and black pepper, then roast for about 30 minutes "tossing it from time to time."
+Transfer the florets to a large sheet pan, toss with some olive oil, red pepper flakes, salt and black pepper, then roast for about 30 minutes "tossing it from time to time."
 The florets should be "tender and randomly browned," at this point, according to Garten.

 Allow the roasted veggies to cool for about 10 minutes, then place them in a large mixing bowl.
 To the vegetables, add mascarpone cheese ("like Italian cream cheese, just a little richer," Garten explains), plus grated gruyere, julienned prosciutto (you can omit this for a vegetarian version), salt, black pepper and a pinch of nutmeg.
 Toss this all together until well-mixed.